Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Experiments

 \subsubsection{Influence of adversarial training on the bias classifier}

-We use PGD~\cite{M2017} to create adversaries and show how $B_{\F_y}(x)$ and $\F_y(x)$ change along with the steps of the adversarial training to show the results in Tables \ref{tab-mr1} and \ref{tab-cr1}.
+In this section, we give an intuitive explanation for the results in Tables \ref{tab-mr1} and \ref{tab-cr1}.
+Let $x$ be a sample and $y$ its label.
+We use PGD~\cite{M2017} to create adversaries and show how $B_{\F_y}(x)$ and $\F_y(x)$ change along with the steps of the adversarial training to explain the results in Tables \ref{tab-mr1} and \ref{tab-cr1}.

-In Figure \ref{fig-iar6}, we give the data of using the network Lenet-5~\cite{LN5} for a sample $x_A$ with label $y$ in MNIST.
+In Figure \ref{fig-iar6}, we give the data of using the network Lenet-5~\cite{LN5} for a sample $x$ with label $y$ in MNIST.
 The blue, orange, green lines in the first picture are Softmax$\F_y(x)$, Softmax$B_{\F_y}(x)$, Softmax$W_{\F_y}(x)$, respectively.
 The blue, orange, green lines in the second picture are $\F_y(x)$, $B_{\F_y}(x)$, $W_{\F_y}(x)$, respectively.

-When the blue line decreases, we obtain an adversary for $\F$, which is not an adversary of $B_{\F}$, because Softmax$B_{\F_y}(x)$ does not reduce significiantly.
-For most samples from MNIST, the pictures are almost like this one, so the values of lines 4-5 in Table \ref{tab-mr1} are low.
+When the blue line decreases, we obtain an adversary for $\F$, which is not an adversary of $B_{\F}$, because the orange line does not reduce significantly.
+For most samples from MNIST, the pictures are almost like this one, and this explains why the values in lines 5-6 of Table \ref{tab-mr1} are low.

 Similar results are given in in Figures \ref{fig-iar8} for CIFAR-10 and network VGG-19~\cite{VGG}.
-In this case, the adversary of $\F$ is also an adversary of $B_{\F}$.
-This explains why the values of lines 4-5 in Table \ref{tab-cr1} are higher than that of Table \ref{tab-mr1}.
+In this case, the orange and the blue lines both decrease, and the adversary of $\F$ is also an adversary of $B_{\F}$.
+This explains why the values in lines 5-6 of Table \ref{tab-cr1} are higher than that of Table \ref{tab-mr1}.